 Because lower temperatures occur during the process, heat-sensitive plant components that may be destroyed or inactivated during steam distillation are preserved in the CO2 extract.
 The combination of lower temperatures and (generally) lower pressure means that CO2 extracts contain more of a plant’s original constituents than steam distilled oils and smell more like the original plant material.

 Hydrosols or Floral Waters

 The water that is siphoned off prior to bottling essential oils.
-As you can see in the diagram, he essential oil is floating on the surface and there is water below.
+After distillation, the essential oil is floating on the surface and there is water below.
 THAT water is the hydrosol.
 These are perfect for everyday use, having many of the benefits of essential oils, but in a much gentler form.
-Good for cuts, scrapes and for use with children.
+Good for cuts, scrapes, and for use with children.

 You can tell right on the website what type of extraction was used for your essential oil!
 If this information isn’t found on the label, most websites have it available to you!
 It’s just another important piece to the puzzle!
 If you have any concerns or questions please feel free to contact one of our on-staff aromatherapists at [email protected]!
 Also, join our Facebook group Safe Essential Oil Recipes.